I am Amanda James, I’m the director of Mindfulness Life. It’s nice to meet you.

 The last 3 years I have been teaching workshops in mindfulness meditation.
 Using the different methods of being mindful, breathing, mental body scans, movement, walking and concentration skills.
 Helping clients to reduce stress, anxiety, relief of pain, improve focus, wellbeing and better sleep patterns.

-I have undertaken many workshops, training days and retreats focusing on my personal and professional mindfulness training, traveling many miles in the UK and abroad, most recently to Ireland to study with the Centre for Mindfulness a course devised by the University of Massachusetts Medical School founded by Jon Kabat-Zinn and presently studying with Mindfulness UK.
+I have undertaken many workshops, training days and retreats focusing on my personal and professional mindfulness training, traveling many miles in the UK and abroad, most recently to Ireland to study with the Centre for Mindfulness, a course devised by the University of Massachusetts Medical School founded by Jon Kabat-Zinn.
+This year I completed my teacher training and currently continuing my CPD with Mindfulness UK.

 Mindfulness has had a profound and positive affect on how I choose to live my life, you could say life changing, bringing calmness and patience when challenging situations arise, with happiness and appreciation for all of the good times.